nitsbat/autodolia/README.md

       > library(ggplot2) #this command is used to load the package if already installed
  #### PostgreSQL - https://www.postgresql.org/download/windows/

- __All the same codes below are present in different R scripts__
+ __All the same codes below are present in different R scripts.
+You can directly run the code from console by command :__
+      >> Rscript visual1.R

  ## Introduction
- The dataset in which we are performing the data analytics is a data-set provided by City Union Bank.
-It consists of all the ATM Transaction done by City Union bank and other banks from '1/1/2011' to '9/29/2017' at following five atm places.
+ The dataset in which we are performing the data analysis is a data-set provided by City Union Bank.
+It consists of all the ATM Transactions done by City Union bank and other banks from '1/1/2011' to '9/29/2017' at following five atm places.
  * Big Street ATM
  * Mount Road ATM
  * Airport ATM